julia-git/capstone_airbnb/README.md

 ## Analysis:

 Model A: TEXT FEATURE<br />
-This model is specifically for the description of the listing.<br />
-After removal of the English stopwords and lemmatization of the text, I ran the text through the CountVectorizer and the TF-IDF.
-The best model for predicting popularity was Random Forest with the CountVectorizer, which gave me a F1 score of 0.86.<br />
+This model is specifically for the description of the listing.After removal of the English stopwords and lemmatization of the text, I ran the text through the CountVectorizer and the TF-IDF.
+The best model for predicting popularity was Random Forest with the CountVectorizer, which gave me a F1 score of 0.86.
 The code for Model A can be found in Model_A.ipynb.

 Model B: NON-TEXT FEATURES<br />
-The features I used includes 'host_length', 'amenities_count', 'review_scores_rating', 'host_response_rate', 'access_filled', 'house_rules_filled','space_filled','accommodates', 'extra_people', 'price_per_guest', 'price_per_bedroom','guests_included', 'host_about_filled', 'cancellation_policy', 'room_type', 'property_type_new', 'instant_bookable', 'calculated_host_listings_count', and  'minimum_nights'.
+The features I used included 'host_length', 'amenities_count', 'review_scores_rating', 'host_response_rate', 'access_filled', 'house_rules_filled','space_filled','accommodates', 'extra_people', 'price_per_guest', 'price_per_bedroom','guests_included', 'host_about_filled', 'cancellation_policy', 'room_type', 'property_type_new', 'instant_bookable', 'calculated_host_listings_count', and  'minimum_nights'.
 A description of these features can be found in Appendix A below. <br />
 <br />
-XGBoost was my best model, with an F1 score of 0.88.<br />
+XGBoost was my best model, with an F1 score of 0.88.
 The code for Model B can be found in Model_B.ipynb.<br />

 Final: <br />
 My final model is an ensemble model of both the text and non-text features.
 My goal is to ensemble the best models.
 I was able to produce an ensemble model with the second best model from Model A and the best model from Model B, and am currently in progress with preparing an ensemble model with the best model from Model A.